May 22, 2025

 Advertisements

-As companies like Intel and AMD grapple with shifts in spending towards NVIDIA GPUs for data centers, Ampere finds itself navigating a precarious path in this rapidly evolving environment
+As companies like Intel and AMD grapple with shifts in spending towards NVIDIA GPUs for data centers, Ampere finds itself navigating a precarious path in this rapidly evolving environment.
+The superiority of GPUs in deep learning and large-scale data processing has begun to influence data centers' hardware purchasing decisions, presenting a significant challenge for companies like Ampere that primarily focus on CPU development.

 Leave Your Comment